Serena Williams rallies to win first match back

 The women's event in Lexington, the first in the US since the pandemic struck, had been added recently as a warmup tournament for the US Open, which is scheduled to start August 31 in New York.
 The year's second major will also be played without fans because of concerns over Covid-19, the disease caused by the coronavirus.

-The ninth-ranked Williams is likely to face an even bigger challenge in her next round, where she will play the winner of a highly-anticipated clash between two former world No. 1 players and major winners: her sister Venus Williams or Victoria Azarenka of Belarus.
+The ninth-ranked Williams is likely to face an even bigger challenge in her next round, where she will play her sister Venus Williams.

-"Definitely going to probably watch," Williams said.
-"I feel like I always play Venus in every single tournament, first or second round.
-So that's annoying, and I always play Vika early so we'll see."

 After Lexington, Williams will play the Western & Southern Open in New York before attempting to tie the all-time Grand Slam singles record of 24, held by Australia's Margaret Court, by winning the US Open.